Advocacy | Partnership | ImpactWho We Are

 CSFF Board of Directors

-Wendy is the Controller at Deer Park Road.
-Prior to joining Deer Park Road, she owned and operated a financial and tax accounting company in Steamboat.
 Wendy is a Certified Public Accountant and Certified Financial Planner in Colorado.
 Wendy brings not only financial expertise to the CSFF Board strategies but also tremendous passion and enthusiasm for supporting Routt County community needs.
 Wendy moved to Steamboat with her husband, Chris, in 1992, and they have a daughter.
 She is a dedicated mom, skier and paddle boarder.
 Wendy enjoys traveling the world with her family.

 Brad is responsible for overseeing all aspects of the day to day operations of Deer Park Road Management Company, with the exception of portfolio management and trading.
 Brad has extensive experience in managing businesses prior to joining DPRC in 2007.
 He was the President/CEO of a nationally recognized environmental laboratory.
 Brad earned a BA in Geology and Environmental Science at the University of Pennsylvania and a MS in Earth Sciences at Dartmouth College, New Hampshire.
 Brad is a native of California.
 He moved to Steamboat Springs in 1991 with his wife Lara, and they have a son and a daughter.
 Brad is a five-time Ironman, a former collegiate swimmer, and a mountain and road biker.